Virat Kohli 'not a fan' of four-day Test proposals

 However, while Cricket Australia say it will consider four-day Tests, captain Tim Paine, as well as team-mates Travis Head and Nathan Lyon, have criticised the plans.

-The Indian cricket board (the BCCI) are yet to reveal its stance on the issue, but Kohli was forthright in his view when he said: "I am not a fan.
+The BCCI are yet to reveal its stance on the issue, but Kohli was forthright in his view when he said: "I am not a fan.

 "I think the intent will not be right because then you will speak of three-day Tests.
 Where do you end?
 Then you will speak of Test cricket disappearing.
 I don't endorse that at all.